 Dandelions have a lot going for them, but there are a few things you should know before serving them as a side dish.
 You can pick the blossoms right from your yard, but if you’re getting them from nature, make sure they’re from an area that hasn’t been treated with pesticides or other chemicals.

 You don’t have to consume them on a daily basis to gain the benefits (though you might if that’s your thing).
 Approaching them as you would any other herb and incorporating them into your food rotation as part of a varied and colorful diet.

 Dandelion is not a substitute for a well-balanced diet and a healthy lifestyle, especially when it comes to illness prevention and treatment.
 Nonetheless, they may be a novel and nutritious addition to your wellness regimen.

 Dandelion has the potential to deliver some therapeutic health advantages, but don’t hold your breath.
 There is a scarcity of research on specialized applications for dandelion, particularly in human studies.
 Use it as an addition to a well-rounded diet to help keep you healthy.

-Dandelion is unlikely to be harmful if you are not allergic to it or on specific drugs.
-Before incorporating a new herbal supplement into your diet, always consult with a trained healthcare expert.
+Dandelion is unlikely to be harmful if you are not allergic to it or not on specific drugs.
+Before incorporating a new herbal supplement into your diet, always consult a trained healthcare expert.

 More herbal information: